 - British Disabled Angling Association – “The volunteer trustees dedicate their time to providing support, information & services to disabled people, their families, fishery owners, clubs & retailers in order to socially integrate disabled and non-disabled people within angling.”

 - Calvert Trust – “Enables disabled adults and children, together with their families and friends, to achieve their potential through the challenge of outdoor adventure in the countryside.”

 - Disabled Sailing Association – “We aim to give people with a disability, family and carers the opportunity to enjoy a safe and pleasurable experience of seagoing sailing, including short local cruising of about two to three hours and for the more adventurous, longer coastal passages.”

 - Jubilee Sailing Trust – “International disability charity, promoting integration through the challenge and adventure of tall ship sailing.
 We provide life-changing adventures to people of all ages, backgrounds and levels of physical ability.”

-- Arts Coaching Training – “My name is Lynn Cox, I’m visually impaired and I hope to change your ideas and open your mind up to new ways of welcoming all!
+- Arts Coaching Training – “My name is Lynn Cox and my ultimate dream is to have inclusion at the heart of everything.
 My business offers you everything inclusive within the three main areas of Art, Coaching and Training.”